drosi94/forest-restoration-ui/.github/README.md

   npm install -g yarn lerna
 ```

-Optionally, you can install doppler (Enviromental Secret Management, TODO: LINK WITH INSTALLATION GUIDE) or you can create a .env.local file in the monorepo root you want to work.
+Optionally, you can install doppler (Enviromental Secret Management, [Installation Guide](https://github.com/drosi94/forest-restoration-ui/wiki/Doppler-Universal-Secrets-Manager)) or you can create a .env.local file in the monorepo root you want to work.
 Please send an email in dev@forestrestoration.gr to provide you with the enviromental secrets that you need for the local enviroment.

 ## Installation